 Marine Le Pen has promised to withdraw France from NATO's integrated military command.
 Trump is "once ridiculed the alliance, but now supports", says the NYT, in confirmation of this recent meeting of the US president with NATO Secretary General Jens Stoltenberg.

-Winning Le Pen would have led to uncertainty in the EU and NATO, which, among other things, would complicate the plans of the administration Trump to fight "Islamic State *" and generally in relation to the civil war in Syria, "plans for Iran, Russia and Afghanistan ".
-Le Pen would show "all the bad things that could have been expected from Charles de Gaulle, but to a much greater extent," said New York Times Eliot Cohen, a professor at Dzhona Hopkinsa University and a former employee of the administration of George W. Bush.
-It is known that de Gaulle took France out of NATO, and in general sought to demonstrate a course independent of the United States.
+The victory of Le Pen would lead to uncertainty in the EU and NATO, and this, among other things, would complicate the plans of the Trump administration to combat the "Islamic state *" and in general with respect to the civil war in Syria, "plans for Iran, Russia and Afghanistan ".
+Le Pen would have shown "all the bad things that could be expected from Charles de Gaulle, but to a much greater extent," said New York Times Eliot Cohen, a professor at Johns Hopkins University and a former employee of the George W. Bush administration.
+As is known, de Gaulle withdrew France from the NATO military organization and as a whole strove to demonstrate a course independent of the United States.

 If we compare the principle of "America First" - "America First", which should be Trump - and the principle of "France first", which was delivered by Le Pen, it will be clear - this is a "recipe for countries, each of which follows its own way" noted Charles Kupchan, former director for European affairs at the national security Council in the days of Baraka Obamy.
 The principle of "France first", according to experts, is an indication that Le Pen would not become a partner, who could trust Trump, Kupchan said.

 This, according to the New York Times, can be explained by the fact that before the election, Trump and distanced himself from Le Pen, although met with other well-known Eurosceptic, leader of the "Party of the United Kingdom Independence" Nigel Farage.
 Winning Marine Le Pen does not necessarily would be a victory for Trump - sums columnist New York Times, introducing this thesis in the article title.